What is Torture?

 According to the United Nations Convention against Torture (UNCAT):

 “For the purposes of this Convention the term ‘torture’ means any act by which severe pain or suffering, whether physical or mental, is intentionally inflicted on a person for such purposes as obtaining from him or a third person information or a confession, punishing him for an act he or a third person has committed or is suspected of having committed or intimidating or coercing him or a third person, or for any reason based on discrimination of any kind, when such pain or suffering is inflicted by or at the instigation of or with the consent or acquiesce of a public official or other person acting in an official capacity.
 It does not include pain or suffering arising only from, inherent or incidental to lawful sanctions.”

 The orange this world map represents countries where reports of systematic and/or widespread use of torture prevails.

 How is CST serving Torture survivors in Texas?

-In the last 12 years the CST Network has served clients from 65 countries who now reside in the United States.
+In the last 13 years, Center for Survivors of Torture has served clients from 65 countries who now reside in the United States.
 We have served clients from Cuba, Nepal, Ethiopia and Kenya to name but a few nations.

 CST is the only accredited mental health care provider of specialized torture treatment services in Texas and surrounding states.